appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/send-messages-between-your-app-and-appsmith.md

   // unlistenWindowMessage('<origin>');
   ```

 You may choose to execute APIs, and queries or store the message in Appsmith store by adding or updating the code in the `windowMessageListener()` method to process the received message.
-Customize the code within the `windowMessageListener()` method to handle and process the message as required.
-Ensure to include the necessary code modifications for your specific functionalities.

 Moreover, it's crucial to unlisten to the messages when they are no longer needed.
 Achieve this by invoking the `unlistenWindowMessage()` method.
-This ensures proper management of event listeners and helps maintain a clean and efficient communication setup.
+This ensures proper management of event listeners and helps maintain a clean and efficient communication.

 ## See also